msawady/reacji-github-issue/README.md

 ## Edit reacji.toml.

-- Edit `reacjira.toml` for your setting.
+- Edit `reacji.toml` for your setting.

 ## Set secrets as environment variables and run.